ShivaniSharma11/GamaeProject/1_Requirements/Readme.md

 * This project will save one step where doctors does't need to analyse that image.
 This will reduce the timing and also the cost too.

-## SWOT ANALYSIS
+# SWOT ANALYSIS
 ![](https://github.com/ShivaniSharma11/ShivaniProject/blob/master/Images/Swot.png)

-## 4W's and 1'H
+# 4W's and 1'H
 # Who:
- Single Player can play it of any age.
-All people are welcome.
+This project can be used in hospitals which will give a relief to doctors and saves the time of doctors as well patients.

 # Where:
-Anywhere in mobile or laptop or at any place.
+This can be used in hospitals, Industries by using the body scanners, Airports etc for a quick test.

 # When:
-Anytime they can play it.
+It can be used at any time to check whether a person is affected from COVID-19 or not.

 # What:
 They can play this game and enjoy the free time by winning the game.

 # How:
 * These steps are temporary for now as it is just an application that is developed partially.
 * 1. Download this game from the github
 * 2. Unzip the file.
-* 3. Open your Pycharm or Visual Studio code.
+* 3. Open this file in Pycharm or Google Colab etc.
-* 4. Open the file in the IDE.
-* 5. Download all needed modules using terminal.
+* 4. If it is opened in Google colab then no need to download the modules otherwise download modules using terminal.
-* 6. Command to download the module is  - " pip install packagename ".
+* 5. Command to download the module is  - " pip install packagename ".
-* 7. CLick on run
-* 8. play the game by using following keys : -
-      * Right arrow key to move right side
-      * Left arrow key to move left side
-      * Spacebar to shoot bullets or rockets
+* 6. Download the dataset and save it into your system and change the path in the code as per your dataset location.
-* 9. Kill all enemies and win the game.
+* 7. Run the code and train the model.
+* 8. You'll get the output.

-## Detail requirements
+# Detail requirements

 # High Level Requirements:

 ID | Description | Status(Implemented / Future)
 ------------ | ------------- | ----------
-01 |  |
+01 |  Load dataset of images from the path | Implemented
-02 |  |
+02 |  Preprocessing of each image | Implemented
+03 |  Split the data into Test and train | Implemented 04 |  Train the Model | Implemented
+05 |  Test the Model  | Implemented

 # Low level Requirements

 ID | Description | Status(Implemented / Future)
 ------------ | ------------- | ----------
+01 | Load dataset of images from the path | Implemented 02 | Preprocessing of each image | Implemented
+03 | Rescaling of each image | Implemented
+04 | labeling each image | Implemented
+05 | Split the data into Test and Train | Implemented 06 | Train the Model | Implemented
-01 |  |
+07 | Save the best Model | Implemented
-02 |  |
+08 | Test the Model | Implemented